-Seven out of 10 Americans said they most often access their bank accounts via online and mobile channels, according to a new ABA/Morning Consult survey.
+Nearly three quarters of Americans (73%) most often access their bank accounts via online and mobile channels, according to a new ABA/Morning Consult survey released today.

 Bankers left commercial and industrial lending standards mostly unchanged amid weakening demand in the third quarter of 2019, according to the Federal Reserve’s latest senior loan officer survey released today.